LeonardoChermaut/spring-rest/README.md

 # spring-rest
-My first studies with spring api.
-IDE used IntelliJ.
+My first studies using with spring api.
+IDEA used IntelliJ.
+Project @serratec